eylles/shed/readme.md

 - [x] add service restart action to shedc
 - [x] add a shed daemon reply socket, so that shedc can wait that shed is reloaded.
 - [x] make shedc tail and read the reply socket
+- [ ] add support for `oneshot` type services that only run and then exit
+- [ ] add a `session` cathegory of services that are not affected by actions (start, stop, restart) sent to all nor by reloads of shed, so that stuff like window managers can be managed on this cathegory
+- [ ] implement the `XDG_AUTOSTART` spec and provide the option to start and manage services from the autostart as regular ones.
 - [ ] write bash completion scripts
 - [ ] write zsh completion scripts
 - [ ] draw a logo/icon for shed to use in the repo